CS 457/557 -- Winter Quarter 2025

 Obj spaceship.obj

-Or use an OBJ file in your C/C++ file by placing the .obj object into a display list:
+Or, using the API, load an OBJ file from your C/C++ program by placing the object into a display list:

 // a global variable: